awsdocs/aws-kms-developer-guide/doc_source/create-keys.md

 # Creating Keys<a name="create-keys"></a>

 You can create [symmetric and asymmetric customer master keys](symmetric-asymmetric.md) \(CMKs\) in the AWS Management Console or by using the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation\.
+During this process, you determine the cryptographic configuration of your CMK and the origin of its key material\.
+You cannot change these properties after the CMK is created\.
+You also set the key policy for the CMK, which you can change at any time\.

+If you are creating a CMK to encrypt data you store or manage in an AWS service, create a symmetric CMK\.
+AWS services that are integrated with AWS KMS do not support asymmetric CMKs\.
+For help deciding which type of CMK to create, see [How to Choose Your CMK Configuration](symm-asymm-choose.md)\.

 **Note**
 Asymmetric CMKs and asymmetric data key pairs are supported by AWS KMS only in the following AWS Regions: US East \(N\.
 Virginia\), US West \(Oregon\), Asia Pacific \(Sydney\), Asia Pacific \(Tokyo\), and Europe \(Ireland\)\.

+**Learn More:**
++ For help creating a CMK with imported key material, see [Create a Customer Master Key With No Key Material](importing-keys-create-cmk.md)\.
++ For help creating a CMK in a custom key store, see [Creating CMKs in a Custom Key Store](create-cmk-keystore.md)\.
++ For help determining whether an existing CMK is symmetric or asymmetric, see [Identifying Symmetric and Asymmetric CMKs](find-symm-asymm.md)\.
++ To use your CMKs programmatically and in command line interface operations, you need a key ID or key ARN\.
+For detailed instructions, see [Finding the Key ID and ARN](find-cmk-id-arn.md)\.

 **Topics**
 + [Creating Symmetric CMKs](#create-symmetric-cmk)
 + [Creating Asymmetric CMKs](#create-asymmetric-cmk)

-**Tip**
-To use your CMKs programmatically and in command line interface operations, you need a key ID or key ARN\.
-For detailed instructions, see [Finding the Key ID and ARN](find-cmk-id-arn.md)

 ## Creating Symmetric CMKs<a name="create-symmetric-cmk"></a>

-You can create symmetric CMKs in the AWS Management Console or by using the AWS KMS API\.

-Symmetric key encryption uses the same key to encrypt and decrypt\.
-For help deciding which type of CMK to create, see [How to Choose Your CMK Configuration](symm-asymm-choose.md)\.
+You can create [symmetric CMKs](symm-asymm-concepts.md#symmetric-cmks) in the AWS Management Console or by using the AWS KMS API\.
+Symmetric key encryption uses the same key to encrypt and decrypt data\.

 ### Creating Symmetric CMKs \(Console\)<a name="create-keys-console"></a>